 Learn why our skin loses firmness, and what to include in your routine to prevent this

 The skin contains collagen.
 Collagen is a protein that makes up 75% of the volume of our skin.
-This protein supports our skin and gives it its youthful appearance.
-Over time, factors such as sun exposure, lifestyle and ageing depletes our collagen and our skin starts to resemble that deflated balloon leftover from a birthday party your kids won’t let you throw away.
+This protein supports our skin and gives it a youthful appearance.
+Over time, factors such as sun exposure, lifestyle and ageing deplete our collagen and our skin starts to resemble that deflated balloon left over from a birthday party your kids won’t let you throw away.

 Your skin’s collagen is similar to a mattress, overtime the daily use of facial and body movements degrade collagen just as you lying and moving in your bed degrades your mattress’s shape.
 Your skin needs to be instructed or encouraged to rebuild collagen to rejuvenate the skin and plump it back up to reduce the signs of ageing.

 Peptides are building blocks of proteins and collagen is a protein.
 Peptides can be made into a specific shape, which can fit into a receptor within the skin to encourage various mechanisms in the body, e.g. increasing the rate of collagen production.
 This action will plump and firm your skin.

 For best results, it is recommended to use peptides in both your AM and PM routine.
 Peptides do not play nice with AHAs (alpha hydroxy acids), as they can degrade the effectiveness of the peptide and cancel out all the benefits.
 The degradation is caused by the pH of the AHA being too low (acidic) for the peptides to function properly.
 You can still use an AHA in the morning and the peptide at night, any exfoliation from the AHA should be done prior to the application of peptides.
 Peptides are safe for all skin types and improve the function of Vitamin C and Hyaluronic acid.